DiPal2/test/Notes.md

 Consider another scenario where jobs are executed with different parameters on the same set of files.
 While the proposed solution is still usable, it lacks some optimizations.

 #### Things to be improved
-Add error handling and additional comments to the code.
+Add error handling, much better logging, additional tests, comments to the code, more automation.
+StoredProceduresSlow folder has a "usually quick but not optimal" solution that suffers from performance issues as the data grows.
+However, in some conditions it can work better than the proposed solution (when there is no year/week as an input filter and when the same product is not sold in the same store within one day).